SydShafferLab/Stitch_and_subsample/README.md

 ## Setting up your data
 - This data assumes that all images from a scan are within the same folder.
-- Make sure the images were taken in snake format
+- Make sure the images were taken in snake format (like below)
   - [1 2 3]
   - [6 5 4]
   - [7 8 9]